AnoushaBaig/Hackhathon-Book/Ai-Robotics-Book/docs/intro.md

 sidebar_position: 1
 ---

-# Introduction to AI Robotics
+# Introduction to Physical-AI-Humanoid Robots

-Welcome to the **AI Robotics Book** - your comprehensive guide to the fascinating intersection of artificial intelligence and robotics.
+Welcome to the **Physical-AI-Humanoid Robots** - your comprehensive guide to the fascinating intersection of artificial intelligence and humanoid robotics.

 ## About This Book